OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 <summary>Examples</summary>

 - I identified the work involved with delivering a Pitch or RFC, broke it down into tasks, and managed the project to completion.
+- I led a post-mortem after a security incident, facilitating an open and blame-free discussion that resulted in actionable improvements to our security posture.
 - I accurately documented the options considered in decision-making to ensure that we did not re-tread the same ground next time.
 - I led an interview for a Security Operations team candidate following our interview framework and provided detailed and useful feedback.
 - I successfully managed a critical security incident involving multiple teams, coordinating efforts across the organisation to minimise the impact on business operations.